emilyvic/Artificial-Intelligence/ML Portfolio/README.md

   a disproportional error, since the MSE puts on a great amount of weight into those errors.

   * RMSE (Root Mean Square Error):
+    Heuristically that RMSE it represents a normalized distance between the vector of predicted values and the vector of observed values that is being rescaled according to the size of observations.
+Since the MSE can sometimes increase the effect of the biggest errors, the RMSE is al alternative error to ignore the inflation effect from elevating the error to the square.
+Plus it helps to consider the standard deviation σ of a typical observed value from our model’s prediction, assuming that our observed data can be decomposed as: observed value = predicted value + predictably distributed random noise with mean zero.

   * MAE (Mean Absolute Error):

   *Loss Function:
   A loss function in Machine Learning is a measure of how accurately the  ML model is able to predict the expected outcome (the ground truth).